kfitz/presentations.kfitz.info/utk.md

 Note: The open access movement was founded more than 20 years ago in order to make it possible -- as the original Budapest statement said -- to "share the learning of the rich with the poor and the poor with the rich, make this literature as useful as it can be, and lay the foundation for uniting humanity in a common intellectual conversation and quest for knowledge."
 By the time the Budapest group reconvened in 2022 to celebrate its 20th anniversary, it had become all too obvious that the dominant open access publishing mechanisms that had emerged in the interim had not had the desired impact.

 > “We became increasingly clear that OA is not an end in itself, but a means to other ends, above all, to the equity, quality, usability, and sustainability of research.
 We must assess the growth of OA against the gains and losses for these further ends.
-We must pick strategies to grow OA that are consistent with these further ends and bring us steadily closer to their realization.” —BOAI 20
+We must pick strategies to grow OA that are consistent with these further ends and bring us steadily closer to their realization.”
+> <small>—BOAI 20</small>

 Note: (READ SLIDE.)
 To put it a bit more plainly, thanks to the resilience of the corporations that control the infrastructure of scholarly communication, open access in its dominant forms today has if anything *reduced* equity, by attaching high fees to the formats and platforms that allow publications to circulate most widely.
 Scholars whose fields, institutions, or nations do not have ready access to grant funding or other means of subsidizing publishing fees thus get silenced, closed out of participation in sharing their learning.